 Third-party delivery (such as UberEats, Grubhub, and Doordash) has gained a bad reputation due to the exorbitant fees charged by the platforms.
 However, changes in Americans’ eating habits are making these platforms vital for the survival of restaurants.
 About half of all restaurant sales in the US are consumed off-premises, and these off-premises options (catering, delivery, and takeout) continue to be the highest-growing channel in the industry.
 The food delivery market has tripled since 2017, and in the US, the market doubled during the COVID-19 pandemic.
 Americans have shifted from cooking at home to buying from restaurants.
 According to Carl Orsbourn and Meredith Sandland in their book, Delivering the Digital Restaurant, in 2014, restaurant revenues surpassed that of grocery stores for the first time in American history, meaning households are spending more for restaurants than for take-home groceries.
 If you’re not offering delivery, you could fall behind your competitors or, even worse, not generate enough sales to keep your restaurant’s space.
 Although the fees seem high, third-party delivery is effectively the cheapest form of direct advertising in terms of customer acquisition cost, and if done right, is the fastest way to maximize your profits.
 This article will show you how to maximize profit with third-party delivery.

 Implementing third-party delivery should be considered when sales are not high enough for your space or the amount of fixed labor you have.
 Your sales are not high enough for the space that you’re in if your occupancy costs are greater than 8% of sales (more on this here).
 Fixed labor is not just management salaries that must be paid regardless of sales volume, it’s also the hourly employees you need to schedule on the slowest hours, meal periods, and days of the week so that you can stay open.
 Typically, fixed labor as a percentage of sales will increase if sales decrease.
 Therefore, if you notice that labor increases as a percentage of sales when sales decline or vice versa, determine whether it is the fixed labor causing that.
 If so, it’s a sales issue, not a labor issue.
+In this case, you can maximize profit with third-party delivery by bringing in more sales for similar labor costs.
 The example below shows a quick-service restaurant’s labor as a percentage of sales at different sales levels.

 In scenarios 1 and 2, the fixed labor amount does not change; the variable labor ratio stays the same, and the sales increase by $100k in scenario 2.
 When sales are at $400,000, labor as a percentage of sales is 5% lower.
 Ideally, labor cost as a percentage of sales should be a percentage that allows for total labor and food cost (prime costs) to not exceed 65% in a full-service restaurant and 60% in a quick-service restaurant.
 A high sales number makes this more feasible.